 All massages are different and will provide something different for the client.
 If you are wondering how to become a masseuse, it’s best to start with general masseuse qualifications before you branch out into different fields.
 Once you become more experienced, you can think about massage specialism’s, such as:

 - sports massage

 There aren’t set massage qualifications to be massage therapist.
-If you’re trying to establish your own business, becoming accredited is highly advisable because they make clients feel more confident that they’re in safe hands and may be the factor that makes the client decide who to go with.
+If you’re trying to establish your own business, becoming accredited is highly advisable because it will help make clients feel more confident that they’re in safe hands and may be the factor that makes the client decide who to go with.
 Masseuse qualifications usually take around six months to complete.
 The certification you can get in massage therapy is the ITEC (Level 3 RQF) Diploma.
 With this diploma, you can go into a number of different massage styles (discussed above).
 As you get more experience, you can build-up your training through CPD or a BTEC level 6 Professional Diploma.
 You can even get a degree in this field of work.
 Sometimes, massage therapy apprenticeships come up.
 There is also the option to study massage therapy online, but some clients can be sceptical about this method of training.

 5. Decide Whether to Become an Employed or Self-Employed Therapist

 Being self-employed requires an innovative spirit and a lot of hard work to start things up, but there are some great benefits.
 Once you have a selection of clients sorted to support your business, you will be able to pick and choose when you work (as long as it suits your clients), keep all the profit, and will have the freedom to choose what treatments you provide.
 If you do decide to follow this path, then you need to make sure you register yourself with HMRC as self-employed.
 You need to have professional insurance, fill in self-assessment tax returns, manage your appointments sufficiently, and keep an accurate record of your income.

 How Much Can I Expect to Earn?